magpylib/magpylib/docs/_pages/0_documentation.md

 The most fundamental properties of every source object `s` are position and orientation which are represented through the attributes `s.position` (3D-array), `s.angle` (float) and `s.axis`(3D-array).
 If no values are specified, a source object is initialized by default with `position=(0,0,0)`, and **init orientation** defined to be `angle=0` and `axis=(0,0,1)`.

 Due to their different nature each source type is characterized by different attributes.
 However, in general the `position` attribute refers to the position of the geometric center of the source.
-The **init orientation** generally defines sources standing upright oriented along the cartesian coordinates axes, see e.g. the following image.
+The **init orientation** generally defines sources standing upright oriented along the Cartesian coordinates axes, see e.g. the following image.

 An orientation given by (`angle`,`axis`) refers to a rotation of the source RELATIVE TO the **init orientation** about an axis specified by the `axis` vector anchored at the source `position`.
 The angle of this rotation is given by the `angle` attribute.
 Mathematically, every possible orientation can be expressed by such a single angle-axis rotation.
 For easier use of the angle-axis rotation and transformation to Euler angles the [math package](#math-package) provides some useful methods.